unstoppabledomains/dev-docs/smart-contracts/overview/uns-architecture-overview.md

 * Set domain records
 * Burn a domain

 Domain owners can set one Approved address per domain and many Operator addresses.
 These roles can manage a domain on a member's behalf.
-For more details, see [Managing domain ownership](../../manage-domains/index.md).

 ### ProxyReader